PLEASE SHARE ELECTRONICALLY ♻ DO

 Become an effective environmental evangelist, but in a gentle way that won’t

-on the causes of global warming if you keep an open mind while exploring films
+of global warming if you keep an open mind while exploring films and

-and publications.
-No matter what contributes the most to the current warming
+publications.
+No matter what contributes the most to the current warming trend

 Here are my current recommendations: